 “He is very inspired, it was an amazing experience.
 Thank you all for the wonderful atmosphere and for new friends and family whom we want to see again and again!!!”

 “The program was so varied and inspiring, the boys loved it.
-How wonderful they came away with some many new learnings and friends.”
+How wonderful they came away with so many new learnings and friends.”

 About Design Thinking